 Why is Paul Beard so passionate about Meditation, Yoga and Optimal Breathing in the workplace?29th November 2018

 How exactly do the Sherpa wellbeing practices – in and of themselves – enhance performance?28th November 2018

 List of Links to Useful Articles »

 Contact us Today »

-Since 2001, Paul has been training and teaching individuals and groups in self-development, well-being and stress management practices.
+Since 2001, Paul has been training and teaching individuals and groups in self-development, self mastery, well-being and stress management practices.

-Paul is a student of Mata Yogananda Mahaysaya Dharma’s Yogic teachings – the source of the Sherpa practices.
-He has personally practised these teachings for virtually all of his adult life – finding them to be powerfully life-enhancing in every way.
+Paul has personally practiced Yogic self-mastery practices for virtually all of his adult life – finding them to be powerfully life-enhancing in every way.

 Paul’s skills and experience have been crystallised in the Sherpa package of well-being and performance-enhancing practices.